smontri-mewo/azure-k8s/README.md

-# azure-k8s
+# Infrastructure to deploy K8s on Azure

-Terraform code to deploy Vanilla K8s on Azure
+This repository contains the terraform code to deploy 1 master and 1 worker.